A new model for Widening Participation

 Access Champions is based around five key pillars:

-1. Research-backed benchmarks
+1. Research-backed Framework

 2. Half-termly face-to-face consultations and ongoing support from the central team

 Each half-term, the Access Champion meets one of our experts – typically a former teacher with Senior Leadership Team experience – to support the implementation of the Access Champions’ development plans.
-As well as face-to-face meetings, Access Champions get ongoing support and guidance from the dedicated Causeway central team.
+As well as face-to-face meetings, Access Champions get ongoing support and guidance from the Causeway central team.

 3. Regional training days